 Deprecated.
-Get all children of the context element with the given selection state and optionally given selector, as ps:element[].
+Get all children of the context element with the given non-empty selection state and optionally the given non-empty selector, as ps:element[].
+Calling this function with an empty selection state or selector creates an error.
 Fails if the context does not have element type.

 This function is deprecated since pure::variants version 5.0.0.
-Please use function pv: Children() instead.
+Please use function pv:Children() instead.